Skip Navigation

 When and where are the HIAC meetings?

 All HIAC meetings are virtual through Microsoft Teams.
-The HIAC have scheduled dates every other month.
-Contact Time Parks ([email protected]) to schedule the meeting.
-The meeting will be scheduled if the HAT is submitted two weeks prior to the HIAC date.
+The HIAC have scheduled dates on every third Wednesday monthly.
+Contact Tim Parks ([email protected]) to schedule the meeting.

 What state and federal housing funding opportunities could be discussed at the HIAC meeting?